 Remote Desktop recordings

 Every remote session can be recorded manually (by the operator) by pressing the Record button in the HEIMDAL RD Viewer.
 After pressing the Record button, the HEIMDAL RD Viewer will ask you where to save the recording.
 Remote sessions can be recorded automatically (on the remote computer) by enabling Automatically record Remote Desktop sessions and made available in the HEIMDAL Dashboard (under Recordings view).
 The recordings are available only in the scenarios where the HEIMDAL Agent is involved (the Invite to remote session / non-Heimdal agent scenarios do not support recordings).
-Recordings are saved in the C:\ProgramData\Heimdal Security\RemoteDesktop\Recordings path as *.isr files and are archived and uploaded to the HEIMDAL storage, indefinitely.
+Recordings are saved in the C:\ProgramData\Heimdal Security\RemoteDesktop\Recordings path as *.isr files and are archived and uploaded to the HEIMDAL storage, indefinitely (no storage size limit).
+The recordings are stored for 3 months.
 A recording can be played with the HEIMDAL Remote Desktop Player (available in the Guide -> Download and install section).

 REMOTE DESKTOP view

 The Remote Desktop view displays all the computers running on Windows OS that are visible in the Management -> Active Clients view.
-The collected information is placed in four views: Standard view, and History view.
+The collected information is placed in four views: Standard, History, and Recordings.
 On the top, you see a statistic regarding the number of Attended sessions and the number of Unattended sessions.

 This view displays a table with all the endpoints in your environment and the following details: Hostname, Username, Supporter, IP Address, Version, Last Seen, and Actions.